mohegan/R65-ISO-VIA-FR/DISCLAIMER-ENG.md

 <h4>Liability</h4>
 <ol start="3">
-<li>I, @irfanjmdn, the <strong>maintainer</strong> of this specific repository, am <strong>not responsible</strong> for any direct, indirect, incidental, special, or consequential damages, including but not limited to damage to your keyboard, computer hardware, software, or data loss, resulting from the use of the firmware or any other files provided here.</li>
+<li>Both I, @NieblaDev, the <strong>creator of this ISO adaptation</strong>, and @irfanjmdn, the <strong>creator of the original repository on which this modification is based</strong>, <strong>are not responsible</strong> for any direct, indirect, incidental, special, or consequential damages, including but not limited to damage to your keyboard, computer hardware, software, or data loss, resulting from the use of the firmware or any other files provided here.</li>

 <li>You are responsible for ensuring that your use of the firmware <strong>complies with all applicable local, state, and national laws and regulations</strong> regarding hardware modifications and electronic device usage.
 Engaging in any illegal activities while using this firmware is strictly prohibited.
 Such actions may result in the voiding of warranties or legal consequences.</li>
 </ol>